open-education-api/open-education-api.github.io/technical/data-model.md

 The service entity describes metadata relating to the OOAPI endpoint, such as who to contact about questions regarding this endpoint, links to documentation, etc.

 ### EducationSpecification
-An EducationSpecification provides information about what a learner can learn from Educations derived from the EducationSpecification.
+An EducationSpecification provides information about what a learner is expected to gain from Educations derived from the EducationSpecification.
 It is also used to aggregate Educations from the supplying institution.

 ### Educations
 Educations are templates for educational activities that can be offered.
 Educations come in three forms:
-* Programs
+* Programmes
 * Courses
 * Components

-#### Program
+#### Programme
-A Program describes a coherent collection of courses leading to a certain outcome.
-Programs can be repeatedly offered to learners through ProgramOfferings.
+A Programme describes a coherent collection of courses leading to a certain outcome.
+Programmes can be repeatedly offered to learners through ProgrammeOfferings.

 #### Course
-A Course describes an educational activity that can result in credits being awarded to the learning once the learner successfully completes an Offering of said Course.
+A Course describes an educational activity that can result in credits being awarded to the learner once the learner successfully completes an Offering of said Course.
 A Course is the smallest educational unit that a learner can pass or fail.

 #### Component
 A Component is a template for the most concrete learning activities the OOAPI describes.
 Examples include workgroups, lectures and tests.